Thinking about the keto diet with a thyroid problem?

 Some people responded very well, lost weight, had increased energy, and experienced the type of outcome that most of you are looking for.

-But even more people had either no reaction or a negative reaction.
+But a much larger percentage of people had either no reaction or a negative reaction.

-My weight loss therapies would be considered somewhat aggressive, so when a patients weight is staying the same it's never a good sign.
+My weight loss therapies and recommendations would be considered somewhat aggressive, so when a patient’s weight is staying the same it’s never a good sign.

-I even tested the diet on my wife (I test most therapies on my family members) and she ultimately gained around 13 pounds (she wasn't happy about this).
+I even tested the diet on my wife (I test most therapies on my family members) and she ultimately gained around 13 pounds.